sumitkolhe/design-resources/README.md

-# :fire: The Index - A curated list of awesome design resources for web developers
+# :fire: The Index

-#### The Index is a unified platform that collects and provides a curated list of awesome design resources that a web developer needs.
+A curated list of awesome design resources for web developers

-### ✨ Features
+# ✨ Features

 :heart: **Lightweight and minimalistic design**: Highly minimal and simple design